Pakistani fertilizer ignites tensions with U.S.

 MULTAN, Pakistan Whenever a homemade bomb kills a U.S. soldier in Afghanistan, the chances are its main ingredient came from a factory in Pakistan, a trend that has emerged as the latest source of friction in already frayed U.S.-Pakistan relations.

-A U.S. Congressional panel has frozen $700 million in aid to Pakistan until it gives assurances it is helping fight the spread of bombs in the region by regulating the distribution of calcium ammonium nitrate fertilizer from the Pakarab company.
+A U.S. Congressional panel has frozen $700 million (449 million pounds) in aid to Pakistan until it gives assurances it is helping fight the spread of bombs in the region by regulating the distribution of calcium ammonium nitrate fertilizer from the Pakarab company.

 U.S. officials have visited the complex in the dusty city of Multan over the last two years to seek the management's help in preventing militants from smuggling fertilizer that can be used to make bombs for use over the border in Afghanistan.